Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 If you’ve been reading about attachment styles—secure, anxious, avoidant—you might see some patterns show up in your relationship, but it probably doesn’t feel like the whole story.

-• “You’re avoidant because you shut down.”
+“You’re avoidant because you shut down.”

-• “You’re anxious because you need too much reassurance.”
+“You’re anxious because you need too much reassurance.”

-And that can leave you both feeling deeply misunderstood.
+But if you or your partner are neurodivergent—such as having Autism Spectrum Disorder or ADHD—those labels might not capture the whole experience, which can leave you both feeling deeply misunderstood.
 In my practice, I see this often and looking only at neurodivergence or only at attachment differences can lead to continued hurt in the dynamic, even when you don’t mean to hurt each other.

 It Might Not Be Only Your Attachment Style